GallenShao/slidedemo/source.md

 See [Reverse proxy - Wikipedia](https://en.wikipedia.org/wiki/Reverse_proxy)

+### 1. 隐藏原始服务器
-1. **隐藏原始服务器**: Reverse proxies can **hide the existence and characteristics** of an origin server or servers.
+Reverse proxies can **hide the existence and characteristics** of an origin server or servers.

+### 2. 防火墙
-2. **防火墙**: Application **firewall** features can protect against common web-based attacks, like DoS or DDoS.
+Application **firewall** features can protect against common web-based attacks, like DoS or DDoS.

+### 3. HTTPS
-3. **HTTPS**: In the case of **secure websites**, a web server may not perform SSL encryption itself, but instead offloads the task to a reverse proxy that may be equipped with SSL acceleration hardware.
+In the case of **secure websites**, a web server may not perform SSL encryption itself, but instead offloads the task to a reverse proxy that may be equipped with SSL acceleration hardware.

+### 4. 负载均衡
-4. **负载均衡**: A reverse proxy can **distribute the load** from incoming requests to several servers, with each server serving its own application area.
+A reverse proxy can **distribute the load** from incoming requests to several servers, with each server serving its own application area.

+### 5. 缓存
-5. **缓存**: A reverse proxy can reduce load on its origin servers by caching static content, as well as dynamic content - synonym: web acceleration.
+A reverse proxy can reduce load on its origin servers by **caching static content**, as well as dynamic content - synonym: web acceleration.

+### 6. 内容压缩
-6. **内容压缩**: A reverse proxy can optimize content by compressing it in order to speed up loading times.
+A reverse proxy can optimize content by compressing it in order to speed up loading times.

+### 7. 分页？
-7. **分页？**： In a technique named "**spoon-feed**"[2] a dynamically generated page can be **produced all at once** and served to the reverse-proxy, which can then return it to the client **a little bit at a time**.
+In a technique named "**spoon-feed**"[2] a dynamically generated page can be **produced all at once** and served to the reverse-proxy, which can then return it to the client **a little bit at a time**.

+### 8. Docklet
-8. **Docklet**: Reverse proxies can operate wherever multiple web-servers must be accessible via **a single public IP address**.
+Reverse proxies can operate wherever multiple web-servers must be accessible via **a single public IP address**.

+### 9.
-9. Commercial or enterprise level out-of-box solutions exist and can have an agent installed on user systems to ensure a constant connection to a cloud proxy / reverse proxy server also a SaaS solution.
+Commercial or enterprise level out-of-box solutions exist and can have an agent installed on user systems to ensure a constant connection to a cloud proxy / reverse proxy server also a SaaS solution.

+### 10.
-10. A reverse proxy can add basic HTTP access authentication to a web server that does not have any authentication.
+A reverse proxy can add basic HTTP access authentication to a web server that does not have any authentication.

 ---